DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 nothing.
 It comes *hard-coded* in most blockchain implementations and is the only block that is inherently true.
 This means our trust in the blockchain is partly based on our trust that the data in the genesis block is valid.
-Genesis blocks often dont contain alot of information and are often used for grand statements, like Bitcoin's was.
+Genesis blocks often don't contain alot of information and are often used for grand statements, like Bitcoin's.

 ```{epigraph}
 The Times 03/Jan/2009 Chancellor on brink of second bailout for banks